kptdev/kpt/site/content/en/guides/consumer/function/export/tekton/_index.md

   Export a Tekton pipeline that runs kpt functions
 ---

 In this tutorial, you will pull an example package that declares Kubernetes resources and two kpt functions.
 Then you will export a pipeline that runs the functions against the resources on [Tekton] and modify it to make it fully functional.
-How to setting up Tekton is also included if you don't have one running yet.
+Setting up Tekton is also covered if you don't have one running yet.
 This tutorial takes about 20 minutes.

 {{% pageinfo color="info" %}}
 A kpt version `v0.32.0` or higher is required.